maybe-hello-world/maybe-hello-world.github.io/_pages/about.md

 * Deep Space Network and extra-terrestrial issues in networking

 ## Projects and Publications
-For detailed information on publications see: https://maybe-hello-world.github.io/publications/
+For detailed information on publications see: [Publications](https://maybe-hello-world.github.io/publications/)

+* **netUnicorn**
+  netUnicorn simplifies (iteratively) curating high-quality data for different learning problems from diverse network environments.
+It also provides abstractions and infrastructure interaction for developers of data collection pipelines and measurement experiments.

 * **Trustee**
   Trustee is a decision tree -based framework for explainable AI, inspired by VIPER project.
 We showed that many public ML models in networking community are prone to spurious correlations and problems of underspecification, and proposed how to address these issues using XAI techniques.
   Contribution: public ML models dissection and verification, experiments reproducibility
 * **Tortilla**